AnttonLA/blood-variome-pipelines/DeCODE_GWAS_analysis/README.md

 ### **produce_all_hits_table.py**
 This script takes the ´variant_info.txt´ file and the chi2 tables and produces a table with all hits for a single trait.

-**Note regarding "repeats":** The default option is to NOT take repeats, where the script will take only the one variant that is most significant for that position/ID.
-In this version of the table of hits, each row belongs to a distinct variant, showing the stats of the phenotype that had the lowest p-value for that SNP.
+**Note regarding "repeats":** The default option is to NOT take repeats, meaning the script will take only the trait that is most significant for each unique position/ID.
+In this version of the output table of hits, each row belongs to a distinct variant, showing the stats of the phenotype that had the lowest p-value for that SNP.
 If the option to keep the repeats is selected instead, there will be a separate entry for the same variant for each of the different phenotypes where the variant has a significant association.

 ### **swap_in_hits_into_template_sumstats_file.py**
 This script takes a template summary statistics file and a table of hits and swaps in the hits into the template file.

+### **plot_manhattan.sh**
+This script takes a summary statistics file and plots a Manhattan plot for it using [manhattan_maker](https://github.com/AnttonLA/manhattan_maker).
+You will need manhattan_maker installed in your computer to use it.